About Transatlantic Poet Robert Peake

 Robert’s poems have received commendations in the Rattle Poetry Prize, the Atlantic Monthly Student Writing Contest, the 2007 James Hearst Poetry Prize, the 2009 Indiana Review Poetry Prize, the 2013 Troubadour International Poetry Prize, and three Pushcart Prize nominations.

-Since relocating to England with his wife, Valerie and cat, Miranda in 2011, Robert has given a variety of readings in the UK.
-He also created the Transatlantic Poetry reading series to bring poets from both sides of the Atlantic together for live online poetry readings, and also built poet.tips–a crowd-sourced poetry recommendation website.
+Since relocating to England in 2011 Robert has given a variety of readings in the UK.
+He also created the Transatlantic Poetry reading series to bring poets from both sides of the Atlantic together for live online poetry readings.
 His film-poem collaborations with his wife have also been widely screened throughout the US, UK, and Europe.

-Robert offers one-to-one feedback and support through the UK Poetry Society Poetry Surgeries programme for the Hertfordshire area.
+Robert offers one-to-one feedback and support through the UK Poetry Society Poetry Surgeries programme.